veryfastman/nix-config/INSTALL.md

-cd machines # cd into directory holding device-specific configurations cp -r laptop your_machine # Create new config by duplicating a present one cd your_machine # cd into new config nixos-generate-config --show-hardware-config > hardware-configuration.nix # Generate a new hardware config git add .
+cd machines # cd into directory holding device-specific configurations cp -r laptop your_machine # Create new config by duplicating a present one cd your_machine # cd into new config nixos-generate-config --no-filesystems --show-hardware-config > hardware-configuration.nix # Generate a new hardware config git add .
 ```